corsodr/shelf-v0/README.md

-- on installation step 2 - compare to claude
+Use Google auth for solo.

+Review
+- add middleware to keep session alive?
+- session vs token